Results same day if tested before 2pm, or next AM

 COVID-19, Flu & RSV Nasal Swab RT-PCR Test: The sensitivity of this test is low in early illness, and is even lower in asymptomatic individuals, likely because of lower viral load, which means even more false negatives.
 The test’s sensitivity is also dependent upon obtaining an adequate sample from inside the nose.
 Sensitivity of RT-PCR is likely to be higher later in the illness when the viral load is higher.

 COVID-19 & Flu Antibody Tests: Antibodies may not be present in detectable levels in early days of an infection.
 Test sensitivity increases with the time from from onset of symptoms and is more sensitive later.
 Delaying a test for too long may not be fruitful because at this time, we do not know how long IgM or IgG antibodies to SARS-CoV-2 or Influenza A & B will remain present in the body after the infection has been cleared.

-TESTING IS FREE IF YOU ARE A US RESIDENT AND WE ACCEPT YOUR INSURANCE:
+COVERED BY INSURANCE IF YOU HAVE EXPOSURE OR SYMPTOMS AND WE ACCEPT YOUR INSURANCE:

 A).
 You have health insurance AND and its accepted by us: Your insurance will cover all costs of evaluation & COVID testing.
 We accept a wide variety of insurance plans for covid testing.